hapax/hapax.github.io/assets/bh-kids.md

 Planck length $\ell_P
 = \sqrt{G\hbar/c^3}$.
 For [various reasons](https://hapax.github.io/physics/hacks/qgrav/),
-it can be regarded as the smallest area that makes sense.
+this can be regarded as the smallest length that makes sense when quantum effects are taken into account.
 For a sun-sized black hole, the number of particles is

 $$